-The Safety application is either directly connected to the SafetyProvider / SafetyConsumer, or it is connected via a Machine-Specific-Interface, which is specified in companion specifications (e.g. sectoral).
+The safety application is either directly connected to the SafetyProvider / SafetyConsumer, or it is connected via a machine-specific or process-specific interface, which is described in companion specifications (e.g. sectoral).

 The Safety application layer is expected to be designed and implemented according IEC 61508.

-The Safety application layer is not in the scope of this part.
+The Safety application layer is not within the scope of this document.

 Part: OPC UA Safety

 This layer is within the scope of this part.
 It defines the two services SafetyProvider and SafetyConsumer as basic building blocks.
-Together, they form the Safe Communication Layer (SCL), implemented in a safety-related way according to IEC 61508.
+Together, they form the safety communication layer (SCL), implemented in a safety-related way according to IEC 61508.

-Safety data is transmitted by point-to-point communication (unidirectional).
-Each unidirectional connection internally communicates in both directions, using a request/response pattern.
+Safety data is transmitted using point-to-point communication (unidirectional).
+Each unidirectional data flow internally communicates in both directions, using a request/response pattern.
 This allows for checking the timeliness of messages using a single clock in the SafetyConsumer, thus eliminating the need for synchronized clocks.